mcodiglione/3dont/README.md

 ## License

-The LICENSE_PPTK is the license of the viewer used as a base for this project.
-It applies to the content of the folder `threedont/gui/viewer`, the file `threedont/app/viewer` and `docs`.
+The LICENSE_PPTK file is the license of the viewer used as a base for this project.
+It is relative to the content of the folder
+`threedont/gui/viewer` and the file `threedont/app/viewer`.

 ## Install